blakeharrison-ai/time-stamp-on-my-thesis-direction-phd/README.md

 Autonomous Robotics: Robust Generalization through Open-Ended Learning and Model Editing of Neurosymbolic Object-Graph World Action Models — An Approximate Dynamic Programming Perspective

 I am introducing NeSOG-WAMs (Neurosymbolic Object-Graph World Action Models) as the organizing model family.
-I am narrowing the primary robotics domains to mobile manipulation, visual navigation, autonomous vehicles, and drones, with Game AI as an additional domain for open-ended learning and procedural world generation.
+I am narrowing the primary robotics domains to mobile manipulation, visual navigation, autonomous vehicles, and UxV autonomy (aerial, underwater, and ground), with Game AI as an additional domain for open-ended learning and procedural world generation.

 The core research problems are open-ended capability acquisition; adaptive composition and blending of behaviors, options, affordances, higher-level capabilities, and structured knowledge; and model editing/unlearning for robust and admissible generalization in embodied MBRL/MPC.
 I am treating adversarial robustness as an extension of the broader robust-generalization problem rather than a separate thesis direction.

-Supporting concepts include open-ended curriculum and experience generation (ACL, UED, intrinsic motivation, quality-diversity, computational creativity, imagination, and self/co-play/self-improvement); continual and multi-agent adaptation (meta-adaptation, co-evolution, and self-organization); and hybrid world simulation and co-creation (procedural generation and mixed-initiative methods).
+Supporting concepts include open-ended curriculum and experience generation (ACL, UED, intrinsic motivation, quality-diversity, computational creativity, imagination, and self/co-play/self-improvement, developmental robotics); continual and multi-agent adaptation (meta-adaptation, co-evolution, composition, and self-organization); and hybrid world simulation and co-creation (procedural generation and mixed-initiative methods).

 Best,
 Blake